 There are several ski resorts in the Pennines and the Lake District in England.
-However the highest mountain of England is only 978m above the sea level, therefore the skiing options are limited.
+However, the highest mountain of England is only 978m above the sea level, therefore the skiing options are limited.
 There is also an indoor snow slope in Manchester.
-People can also enjoy ice skating, ice hockey or curling.
+People can also enjoy ice skating, ice hockey, or curling.

 19. Which sports can be considered national in England?
 Why?

 Cricket is the national sport of England, although English people see football as their national sport.
 Cricket is played by two teams of 11.
 They play with a bat shaped like a paddle and a small ball.
 There is a wicket at each side of the pitch with two small sticks (bails) balanced on three stumps.
 The rules are similar to baseball.
 Football is the most popular sport in England.
-There is more than 90 professional clubs in the English Football League.
+There are more than 90 professional clubs in the English Football League.